-A. Scholarship Standards for Tenure and Promotion to Associate Professor
+A. Scholarship Standards for Tenure and Promotion to Associate Professor o Authorship of received grants.

 To be recommended for tenure and promotion to the rank of Associate Professor, it is expected that a member of the Economics faculty engage in the following public scholarship activities: